 You can see more of our themed party ideas, party foods and get lots of free downloadable templates under the “themed parties” category on top of this page.

 The colour scheme was pink, purple and rainbow colours.
 No surprise there for a 5-year old girl obsessed with rainbow and unicorns 🙂

 I also take orders for themed party food, cakes and decorations.
 Contact me through Facebook or Instagram if you are looking for something special.
 The links are on top of the page.
 You can see some of what I do on my page: Order Customized Cakes in Goa

 Ideas for Unicorn Party Food -that you can do at home:

 Mini Unicorn Cupcakes

 These mini chocolate cupcakes are a real hit with party guests so we tend to have them in different variations for every party.
-See them “dressed up” a Snow White or as the cloud at the end of the rainbow too.
+They are equally pretty all “dressed up” as Snow White or as the cloud at the end of the rainbow too.
 They are airy, beautifully chocolaty and not too big, so party guests can eat one in two bites -which means less wastage too.
 I have used my chocolate muffin recipe to make these.
-Follow the instructions for the mini muffins (as they require a little less time in the oven)
+Follow the instructions for the mini muffins as they require a little less time in the oven than the big ones.

 Unicorn Butter Cookies

 These pretty unicorn butter cookies add something a little extra to the party.
 They were so cute, that the kids didn’t dare to eat any of them at first unless prompted.
 I decorated these along with my 5-year old (I made the outline and she filled in the colours) while we also prepared the iced cookies for the “cookie painting” party activity.